Nathanpmyoung/nathanpmyoung.github.io/pages/Commitment.md

 - Theory (unendrosed)
-	- If your relationship isn't where you want it, seek for more reputational capital -
+	- If your relationship isn't where you want it, seek for more negotiational capital -